 Pathway 2: The Glycolytic (Or Lactic Acid) Pathway

-In this pathway, the body breaks down carbohydrates – both glucose readily available in the bloodstream or glycogen, the stored form of carbohydrate in the liver – to produce ATP as well as a molecule called pyruvate.
+In this pathway, the body breaks down carbohydrates – both glucose readily available in the bloodstream or glycogen, the stored form of carbohydrate in the liver and muscles – to produce ATP as well as a molecule called pyruvate.
 Pyruvate can either convert to another molecule that is used to regenerate ATP or can convert to lactate, which forms lactic acid (and causes that burn in your legs when you’re sprinting or rowing).
 Conversion to lactate happens when your body needs more oxygen that it is getting.
 This pathway isn’t very efficient, producing little energy for the input, but the benefit is that it produces the energy quickly.
 Your body produces energy with this pathway from 10 seconds to around 2 minutes.

 Pathway 3: The Oxidative (Or Aerobic) Pathway

 This is the pathway often referred to as “fat burn”.
 During the oxidative pathway, the body uses oxygen along with carbohydrate and fat to produce energy.
 This pathway is used for long duration, low power and intensity exercise.
 Think of running 6 miles, rowing around the river for an hour (obviously slowly so you don’t tip the boat…) or chipper WODs like Eva.

 An important thing to remember is that the pathways are not mutually exclusive.
 While it’s easiest to break them down into specific time slots, multiple pathways are used simultaneously.
 For example, in today’s 1K, the first few seconds were mostly the phosphagen pathway.
 After 10 seconds, glycolysis picks up as the predominant pathway, and the aerobic pathway takes over the lead at around 1-2 minutes.
 But if you look at the graph to the left, you can see how at 30 seconds for example, all three pathways are providing some energy.